rasbt/python-machine-learning-book/README.md

 ## Updates

 - There was a recent technical problem at Amazon.com that lead to the cancellation of the paperback pre-orders.
 Sorry for the inconvenience, just heard that the production department of the publisher is currently in discussion with Amazon to resolve the problem.
-Don't worry, the book wasn't cancelled, and everything else goes as planned :) (just got the Pre-Finals today, Sep 3rd, to give it a final glance)
+- The final version is now on the publisher's servers; finally, I got the publication date: September 24th, 2015.

 ## Links